Program and Structure

 The Summer School in Nuclear Physics and Technologies lasts for four weeks and has the following structure:

-Laboratory gamma-ray spectroscopy measurements dedicated to the environmental monitoring.
+Laboratory gamma-ray spectroscopy measurements with semiconductor detectors.

-Gamma-ray spectroscopy measurements with scintillation detectors.
+Laboratory gamma-ray spectroscopy measurements with scintillation detectors.

 In-situ gamma-ray spectroscopy measurements.